Techelet Tzitzit Tying Customs

 Often tallit buyers who opt for techelet for the first time are unsure about the various tying customs.

-For Ashkenazim we usually tie techelet either according to the Arizal (right), which looks much like regular Ashkenazi tzitzit tying with a 7-8-11-13 windings pattern, or else according to the Vilna Gaon or Sefer HaChinuch.
+For Ashkenazim we usually tie techelet either according to the Arizal, which looks much like regular Ashkenazi tzitzit tying with a 7-8-11-13 windings pattern, or else according to the Vilna Gaon (aka "HaGra") or Sefer HaChinuch.

-Also, according to the Arizal you wind up with seven white strings and one blue string, whereas with the Vilna Gaon (click here) and Sefer HaChinuch (right), you end up with six white and two blue.
+Also, according to the Arizal you wind up with seven white strings and one blue string, whereas with the Vilna Gaon (click here) and Sefer HaChinuch, you end up with six white and two blue.

-Note that the term "Raavad" can be a bit confusing, because when sold separately Ptil Tekhelet tzitzit strings come in two types: Rambam and Raavad.
-The Rambam type is used not only to tie Rambam, but also Arizal (sometimes referred to as "Radzyn" or "Chabad"), and likewise the Raavad type is used to tie not only Raavad, but also Vilna Gaon (or simply "Gra") and Sefer HaChinuch.
+Note that the term "Raavad" can be somewhat confusing, because when sold separately, Ptil Tekhelet tzitzit strings come in two versions: Rambam and Raavad.
+The Rambam type is used not only to tie Rambam, but also Arizal (sometimes referred to as "Radzyn" or "Chabad"), and likewise the Raavad type is used to tie not only Raavad, but also Vilna Gaon, Sefer HaChinuch and other customs.

-The sixth option is Tosafot, which uses two full strings of blue on each corner, and consists of just seven chulyot.
-Because this approach uses twice as much techelet, the cost is significantly higher, but we keep the price down as much as possible.
+Another option is Tosafot (labeled "Raavad 7" in the photo below), which uses two full strings of blue on each corner, and consists of just seven chulyot.
+Because this approach uses twice as much techelet, the cost is considerably higher.